• Skip to primary navigation

 Instructions

-• Add bananas, peanut butter, eggs, syrup, and vanilla to the blender and blend until combined.
+- Add bananas, peanut butter, eggs, syrup, vanilla, and milk to the blender and blend until combined.
 Add the ground oats, baking powder, salt, and cinnamon to the blender and blend briefly, until just combined (don't over mix it).
 Stir in the chocolate chips by hand using a rubber spatula or wooden spoon.

 Video